KaiserKlayton/lpa_cnn/helper/imagenet_tools/README.md

 To use imagenet_tools:

-1. Place the first 1000 JPEGs of the imagenet_2012 dataset, resized to 224x224, in `helper/imagenet_tools/imagenet_1000/`.
+1. Place the first 1000 JPEGs of the imagenet_2012 dataset (validation), cropped to 224x224, in `helper/imagenet_tools/imagenet_1000/`.

 2. Select your option (mean image or pixel normalization), in the source code of `helper/imagenet_tools/preprocess_imagenet.py`.